 “Theresa just felt like a guardian angel,” says Maldonado.
 “I felt like I didn't need to go continue that life, my friends that I was hanging around with, I stopped talking to all of them.
 Some of them changed with me, they joined Old Skool.”

 Maldonado is now a youth manager at Old Skool Cafe.
 She’s been with the program for four years, since she was 15.
 As a manager, she is in charge of the rest of the workers as well.
 She says all that responsibility is a lot different from the way her life used to be.

 But Goines says it’s not always so easy for the youth to leave their old ways behind.
 And things don’t always go smoothly.

 “We've all had server's that have been mean, because they've had a bad day,” Goines explains.
 “So teaching [the youth]: you're in customer service, so, you have to check that stuff at the door, and come in and be professional.”

 Leonard Ferguson, 21, is a server at Old Skool.
 He says he used to be deeply involved with drugs and alcohol and had a troubled home life.
 He heard about what Old Skool was doing at a turning point in his life.

-“Ever since I came here I stopped doing everything...stopped smoking weed, stopped robbin'.
+“Ever since I came here I stopped doing everything...stopped smoking weed, stopped robbing.
 I stopped doing all that negative stuff and started doing more stuff that's positive,” Ferguson explains.

-Ferguson says it’s easy for him to be positive at the cafe.
+Ferguson says it’s easy for him to be positive at the café.
 And it seems that way for all of the youth.
 They leave their past and their backgrounds at the door.
-Whether they’re on stage or in the kitchen, the youth at old skool are building new lives for themselves – ones they may keep living them after the music stops.
+Whether they’re on stage or in the kitchen, the youth at Old Skool are building new lives for themselves – ones they may keep living, even after the music stops.

 Click the audio player above to listen to the story.